How to fulfill your non-Amazon orders with Amazon stock automatically!

 - You will create a shipping method mapping for each delivery method you offer on your non-Amazon marketplaces/sites that have items that you want cross-channel fulfilled.

 3. You're all set!
-As long as there is one established mapping in place, we will send FBA quantities to your sales channels.
-Moving forward all future orders with a corresponding FBA SKU will be sent to Amazon for fulfillment
+As long as there is one established mapping in place, we will send Amazon quantities to your sales channels.
+Moving forward all future orders with a corresponding Amazon SKU will be sent to Amazon for fulfillment